OrdinaryMagician/icantbelieveitsnothudmsg_m/README.md

 clearscope `Create()` function, with its own set of parameters and return type, to create an instance of its **QueuedMsg** subclass.
 Note that this is NOT a virtual function, so there's no overrides to set or anything.

+## Included message types

+* **notHudMessage** : The standard, plain message.
+Will have fade in and fade out in the future.
+* **notHudMessageTypeon** : (TODO) The text "types" itself character by character.
+Fade-in is handled per-character.
+Once the text is complete, it'll wait for the hold time then fade out as normal.
+* **notHudMessageWaggle** : Example new effect.
+The text waggles in a wavy pattern.